Populous: The Beginning: Development

-Bullfrog Productions released Populous (video game) in 1989, followed by Populous II in 1991.
+Bullfrog Productions released Populous in 1989, followed by Populous II in 1991.
 The Populous series inspired the term "god game", with players assuming the role of an omniscient being who leads their people to new territories or into battle.
-Populous: The Beginning was the first in the series developed with entirely 3D graphics, allowing the environment to be scaled and rotated in real time (though characters remained two-dimensional.)
-The game was published more than four years after Populous II, as Bullfrog waited for hardware advancements to enable a new approach, and was the first in the series to be made without Populous creator Peter Molyneux, who had sold Bullfrog to Electronic Arts in 1995 and left after the release of Dungeon Keeper to form Lionhead Studios.
-Producer Stuart Whyte said of the work, "We're really proud of what we've done in software because it does look really nice."
+Populous: The Beginning was published more than four years after Populous II, as Bullfrog waited for hardware advancements to enable a new approach, and was the first in the series to be made without Populous creator Peter Molyneux, who had sold Bullfrog to Electronic Arts (EA) in 1995 and left after the release of Dungeon Keeper to form Lionhead Studios.

-Alan Wright, the game's project leader, stressed both the departure Populous: The Beginning took from previous titles in the series, as well as distinguishing itself from similar games like Command & Conquer.
-The elements of smart villagers and terrain-reforming, he said, "adds a whole level of gameplay not found in those titles."
-Bullfrog representative Brian Allen asserted that these departures distinguished Populous: The Beginning from other real-time strategy games on the market at the time.
-In some aspects, the developers were forced to remove features due to technical constraints; for example, the "Plague" spell from previous Populous titles was dropped because in practice the spell was too frustrating.
+Populous: The Beginning was the first in the series developed with entirely 3D graphics, allowing the environment to be scaled and rotated in real time, though characters remained 2D sprites.Producer Stuart Whyte said of the work, "We're really proud of what we've done in software because it does look really nice."
 Art lead Phil McLaughlin recalled that they wanted the characters to look primitive yet familiar, as opposed to something too fantastic; the final characters had to be constructed from very few polygons, so character concepts (done by Mark Pitcher) did not always satisfactorily translate to the finished product.
 Textures were assigned to different altitudes of the map and blended using masks, allowing for vibrant and varied landscapes without too much developer effort.
 The music was composed by Mark Knight, who had joined Bullfrog's team in 1997.

+Bullfrog representative stressed the changes the game made distinguished Populous: The Beginning from other real-time strategy games on the market at the time.
+In some aspects, the developers were forced to remove features due to technical constraints; for example, the "Plague" spell from previous Populous titles was dropped because in practice the spell was too frustrating.

+Release

-A number of strategy and god games being produced in 1998 and 1999, especially at Electronic Arts, where Populous: The Beginning was expected to be one of its standout titles.
+EA announced Populous at the 1998 Electronic Entertainment Expo, one of 16 titles for the publisher at the show.
+A number of strategy and god games being produced in 1998 and 1999, especially at EA, where Populous: The Beginning was expected to be one of its standout titles.
 Originally, the game was known as Populous: The Third Coming, but the name was changed by the time the game was shown in a fully playable beta form in late 1998.
+The game was released starting in November 17, 1998 on the PC.
+A PlayStation port followed.

 Bullfrog released an expansion to Populous: The Beginning, Undiscovered Worlds in 1999.
-This add-on was only made available in the UK and US, and offered twelve new single-player and twelve multiplayer levels, with a continuation of the storyline begun in the previous game, where the player takes on the role of a new shaman who must restore peace to the solar system.
+This add-on was only made available in the UK and US, and offered twelve new single-player and twelve multiplayer levels, with a continuation of the storyline begun in the previous game, where the player takes on the role of a new shaman.